-Delaware 001-36510 20-3857670 (State or other jurisdiction (Commission (I.R.S.
-Employer of incorporation) File Number) Identification No.) Three Bala Plaza East, Suite 506 Bala Cynwyd, Pennsylvania (Address of principal executive offices) 19004 (Zip Code) Registrant's to elephone number, including area code: (844) 5 511-9056 (Form ner name or former address, if changed since last report.) ck the appropriate box below if the Form 8-K filing wing provisions: g is intended to simultaneously satisfy the filing of obligation of the registrant under any of the Written communications pursuant to Rule 425 un ider the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under r the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c)) ecı urities registered pursuant to Section 12(b) of the A ct: Title of each class Trading Symbol(s) Name of each exchange on which registered C Common Stock, par value \$0.001 per share LRMR Nasdaq Global Market cate by check mark whether the registrant is an emeter) or Rule 12b-2 of the Securities Exchange Act f the Securities Act of 1933 (§230.405 of this Emerging growth company emerging growth company, indicate by check mar
+- Che ck the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the fil ing obligation of the registrant under any of the following provisions: Written communications pursuant to Rule 425 under the Secur rities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchang ge Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(l b) under the Exchange Act (17 C CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(o c) under the Exchange Act (17 C FR 240.13e-4(c)) Securiti es registered pursuant to Section on 12(b) of the Act: Trading V 6 1 1 1 1 1 1 1 1 1 1 Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share lrmr NASDAQ Global Market cate by check mark whether the registrant is an emerging grown Securities Exchange Act of 1934 (§ 240.12b-2 of this chapter). th company as defined in Rule 4 05 of the Securities Act of 1933 (§ 230.405 of this chapter) or Rule 12b-2 of Em erging growth company \square n emerging growth company, indicate by check mark if the regis ounting standards provided pursuant to Section 13(a) of the Exc extended transition period for complying with any new or revised financial

-Item 2.02 Results of Operations and Financial Condition
+Item 2.02 Results of Operations and Financial Condition.

-On May 12, 2022, Larimar Therapeutics, Inc. (the "Company") announced its financial results and operational highlights for the first quarter ended March 31, 2022.
-A copy of the press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference
+On August 11, 2022, Larimar Therapeutics, Inc. (the "Company") announced its financial results and operational highlights for the second quarter ended June 30, 2022.
+A copy of the press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.